 This course offers writing instruction to advanced undergraduates who intend to teach.
 Students read writing theory, review English grammar, and write a series of essays over the course of the term.
-Prerequisites: 60 completed credit hours.
+Prerequisites: 60 completed credits.
 Credits: 3(3-0) Offered every spring

-ENGL 307 Creative Nonfiction Writing II
+ENGL 307 Advanced Creative Nonfiction Workshop II

 A practical course in the writing of creative nonfiction.
 Student assignments in the genre are the focus of discussions, both in class sessions and individual conferences with the instructor.
-Prerequisites: ENGL 201 and permission of instructor.
-Credits: 3(3-0)
+Students will further develop and continue to practice skills emphasized in Advanced Creative Nonfiction Worksop I. Prerequisites: ENGL 201, ENGL 305, and permission of instructor.
+Credits: 4(4-0)

-ENGL 310 Medieval British Literature
+ENGL 310 Connections in Early Literature: Medieval Literature